-- Mammoth Mountain, Squaw Valley Alpine Meadows, and Big Bear Resort are all within driving distance to California’s renowned Yosemite National Park.
+- Mammoth Mountain, Palisades Tahoe, and Big Bear Resort are all within driving distance to California’s renowned Yosemite National Park.

 - Both Big Sky Resort and Jackson Hole boarder the landscapes of Yellowstone National park and Grand Teton National Park

 - When visiting Copper Mountain, Winter Park, and Steamboat, make sure a trip to Rocky Mountain National Park is on the list.